MicrosoftDocs/security/zero-trust/index.md

 Zero Trust.

-**Follow the steps below to mature your approach to security and optimize how Zero Trust is implemented:**
+**You can organize your approach to Zero Trust around these key technology pillars:**

 <br/>